cds-snc/docs/development/rfcs/0009-code-review.md

  - Escalate if the review is blocked.
    - The goal of the review is that the code looks good to the reviewer.
-     It doesn't have to be perfect, it doesn't have to be how the reviwere would write it.
+     It doesn't have to be perfect, it doesn't have to be how the reviewer would write it.
 Just, good.
  - In general authors should merge their own PRs.
    - This allows them to make any final touch ups or edit the commit message.